tjhalva/Split/README.md

 ## Behavior

 If the delimiter occurs less than N times, empty values are returned.
-If the delimiter occurs more than N times, the last entry will contain the remainder of the string after the Nth delimiter.
-If the delimiter occurs in the provided string <=N times, the delimiter will not be present within the out values.
+If the delimiter occurs more than N times, the last entry will contain the remainder of the string after the (N-1)th delimiter.
+If the delimiter occurs in the provided string <=N times, the delimiter will not be present within the output values.

 ## Language Support & Compilation